owickstrom/wickstrom.tech/src/_posts/2017-09-24-pandoc-beamer-graphviz.md

 pdflatex slides.tex
 ```

 Voilà!
-You have a PDF, such as [this one](/generated/pandoc-beamer-examples/first.pdf).
+You have a PDF, such as [this
+one](/generated/pandoc-beamer-examples/first.pdf).
+You might want to
+customize some of the Beamer styling, which is done by including a
+`.tex` file using the `-H` command line parameter of Pandoc.
+The full
+template described below uses this technique to change the styling.

 ## Including Source Code from External Files